chadwcarlson/avocadocs/docs/content/en/configuration/app/timezone.md

 ---
-title: "Timezone"
+title: "Cron timezone"
 weight: 4
+sidebarTitle: "Timezone"
 ---

-# Cron timezone

 All Platform.sh containers default to running in UTC time.
 Applications and application runtimes may elect to use a different timezone but the container itself runs in UTC.
 That includes the `spec` parameter for cron tasks that are defined by the application.